Tom Lalampaa. Chief Executive Officer, NRT

 Ian has spent most of his life in northern Kenya and is familiar with the challenges of wildlife conservation and community development in the region.
 He has developed a personal relationship with many communities based on a foundation of trust, continuity, shared experiences and a common vision.
-He was a founding board member of both Namunyak Wildlife Conservation Trust and Il Ngwesi Group Ranch in 1995.
-As Executive Director of the Lewa Wildlife Conservancy, Ian was a founding member of the Northern Rangelands Trust together with key individuals from the community member areas.
+He was a founding board member of both Namunyak Wildlife Conservation Trust and Il Ngwesi Group Ranch, and served as Executive Director of the Lewa Wildlife Conservancy before becoming a founding member of the Northern Rangelands Trust in 2004 together with key individuals from the community member areas.
+In 2016, Ian was awarded an OBE for services to conservation and security to communities in Kenya.

 Frank joined NRT in 2013 as the Chief Finance Officer.
 Frank is currently finalising his MBA in Strategic Management at Daystar University, and holds a BSc. in Business Administration (Accounting and Finance) from the United States International University – Africa and is a fully qualified CPA and CIMA.
 Frank brings to NRT years of experience in the finance sector, having working with World Wide Fund for Nature as Head of Finance, Oxfam GB and Oxfam Novib in different capacities at both county and regional levels, and for the Kenya Ecumenical Church Loan Fund and Lonrho East Africa Limited.